Acrylic, graphite, and paint marker on canvas

 Elisabeth Kley draws her motifs from cultural ornamentation, architecture, and design sources that result in vivid, graphic patterns eliciting a variety of emotions.
 On view in Tangerine is Lotus and Water, 2021, a hand-built black and white ceramic vessel alongside a large-scale silk screened “painting” featuring design elements inspired by Japanese temples, Egyptian Design, the Wiener Werkstatte, and costumes from the Ballets Russes.

 Katherine Bradford is known for rich, washy layers of acrylic in purples, roses, and deep blues.
-She portrays lighthearted spiritual narratives along with a mysterious beauty in her characteristic choice of roses and deep blues.
-For Tangerine, Branford’s painting takes on a familial, comforting appeal.
 In Pool Within a Pool, 2021, pastel figures float in a dark blue plane as a figure leaps off the diving board towards the middle of the canvas, seemingly floating above the swimmers in a light blue sky.

 Line Through Ladder (Fire Exchange) by Luke Murphy prompts curiosity and delight through a large, red LED panel that seems to have pierced through the floor, lifting a ladder that otherwise would have stood on its own legs.
 The combined effect is simultaneously ordinary yet enigmatic.